 Equal Pay Day is an opportunity to draw attention to the gender pay gap and to call for legislative action and other solutions, including American Association of University Women’s salary negotiation workshops, to curb this pervasive problem.
 You can also promote the equal pay of Native women by voting for equity-based legislation, supporting Native leadership and inviting Native women to the table when making policy decisions.

 Native women shouldn’t have to work an extra nine months.
-Talk about your pay on Native Women’s Equal Pay Day and keep advocating for real change.
+Talk about your pay and keep advocating for real change.